 In Layton, domestic violence in the presence of a child carries even stiffer penalties, with Utah state law allowing for an individual to be charged with separate counts for each child present.
 Based on our experience with previous clients, this statute does not clearly define its own parameters, meaning that something as simple as being within earshot of the violence can, legally speaking, be considered domestic violence in the “presence of the child.”

-Jardine Law Offices, P.C. knows what it takes to help you and your family secure the future you deserve.
-For a criminal defense lawyer with a stellar track record, Call 801-350-3506 today to schedule your free consultation.
+Jardine Law Offices P.C. knows what it takes to help you and your family secure the future you deserve.
+For a domestic violence attorney with a stellar track record, Call 801-350-3506 today to schedule your free consultation.